This tutorial will show you how to easily update your themes in your dashboard.

 WordPress automatically updates all of your selected themes …

 Congratulations!
-Now you know how to upgrade your WP theme from your admin dashboard.
+Now you know how to upgrade your WordPress theme in your dashboard.

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group